 - Hot Pot or Hot Plate

 - Portable air conditioners

 If you have questions about an appliance not listed above, please contact the Residence Life Office.

 What is a Roommate Agreement?

 Living with another student is a rewarding but sometimes challenging experience.
-Once you arrive on campus (or anytime you have a new roommate), you should sit down with your roommate(s) and talk about some of the challenges that you may face over the next year.
-The hall staff will provide the residents of each room with a Roommate Agreement that will be due back to the hall office in the first few weeks of school.
+After you arrive on campus (or anytime you have a new roommate), you should sit down with your roommate(s) and talk about some of the challenges that you may face over the next year.
+The hall staff will provide access for the residents of each room to a Roommate Agreement that must be completed in the first few weeks of school.

 As vacancies occur in the residence halls throughout the year, students will receive a consolidation letter giving them options for that space.
 If your room is under capacity (less than maximum capacity in any room), you will have the following options if there is not a housing waiting list or other demand for the space: